 Now we take it up a notch, and by registering for Gr.
-11 or 12 band, you are committing yourself to become a member of our Symphonic Band.
+11 or 12 band, students are committing themselves to become a member of our Symphonic Band.
 This provincially and nationally recognized ensemble has a long-standing tradition of musical excellence.
 In fact, in 2020, the percussion section of this ensemble was named at Nationals as the top percussion section in Canada.
 With both grades combined, this ensemble's registration often tops well over 60 members and is a true sight to behold, and their music-making is an irresistible feast for the ears.
 By registering for Gr.
-11/12 Band, you will become a member of a passionate section with section leaders for help and loads of support to help you balance a healthy academic and musical life.
-You will want to succeed in your playing, and you will experience an incredible feeling of pride as you perform at the pinnacle of your talents.
-It's addicting and super satisfying as you will work hard to make your music and genuinely appreciate the thunderous applause at the end of your concerts.
-The purpose of this ensemble is to take you that final step and push your musical abilities to make you the best possible musician you can be by Gr.
-12 and create a satisfying end to your musical career.
+11/12 Band, students will become a member of a passionate section with section leaders for help and loads of support to help them balance a healthy academic and musical life.
+Students will want to succeed in their playing, and they will experience an incredible feeling of pride as they perform at the pinnacle of their talents.
+It's addicting and super satisfying as they work hard to make their music.
+The purpose of this ensemble is to take them that final step and push their musical abilities to make them the best possible musician they can be by Gr.
+12 and create a satisfying end to their musical career.